 A column of bones called vertebrae make up the spine (spinal column).
 The vertebrae protect the spinal cord, a long, fragile structure contained in the spinal canal, which runs through the center of the spine.
 Between the vertebrae are disks composed of cartilage, which help cushion the spine and give it some flexibility.

 Cauda equina: The spinal cord ends about three fourths of the way down the spine, but a bundle of nerves extends beyond the cord.
-This bundle is called the cauda equina because it resembles a horse's tail.
-The cauda equina carries nerve impulses to and from the legs.
+This bundle is called the cauda equina because it resembles a horse’s tail.
+The cauda equina carries nerve impulses, both motor and sensory, to and from the legs.